mattrude/random-image-block/readme.txt

 If you would like to help translating this plugin, or you see a problem with the current translation, please [contact me](http://mattrude.com/contact-me/).

 = Wanted Features =

 * Allow random image to link to the post page and not the attachmented image.
+* Allow to run the whole thing via a function and/or shortcode.
 * Add 'Advanced Options'
-* Allow to run the whole thing via a function.

 == Installation ==